JianLoong/malaysia-api/README.md

 If you have noticed some mistakes or bugs, or maybe you have any suggestions please create an issue.

 This API is meant to be a read-only web API.
+It is **intentional** for files to be stored this way (json format) as it avoids using any database engine.

 # Introduction